lilydjwg/nvchecker/README.rst

 pacman
   The package name to reference to.

+strip-release
+  Strip the release part.

 Check Arch Linux official packages
 ----------------------------------
 This enables you to track the update of `Arch Linux official packages <https://www.archlinux.org/packages/>`_, without needing of pacman and an updated local Pacman databases.

 archpkg
   Name of the Arch Linux package.

+strip-release
+  Strip the release part.

 Check Google Code (hg repository)
 ---------------------------------